Hasselback Bread is a loaf of French bread that is filled with a garlic butter mixture, three kinds of cheese, and baked until golden brown.

-It starts with a French Baguette in this recipe.
+It starts with a French Baguette.
 Then, it’s all about filling it with garlic, mozzarella, cheddar cheese, and parmesan cheese.
 After it has baked to a golden brown and the cheeses have melted, pull it apart and enjoy!

-Bread: I used a long loaf of French bread for this recipe.
+Bread: I used a long loaf of French bread.
 You could also use any type of artisan bread, including ciabatta bread.

 Cheese: Three kinds of cheese were stuffed into each groove of the bread.
 I used mozzarella cheese, cheddar cheese, and parmesan cheese.
 For the mozzarella, I bought it pre-sliced.
 The number of slices you need depends on how many bread slices you will have.
 If necessary, you can cut the cheese slices to about 1/4-inch thick.

 Hasselback usually only refers to potatoes.
 I switched it up a bit!
 They got their name from a Swedish restaurant where they were invented and popularized.
 The restaurant was called Hasselbacken and the style we now know as Hasselback were first served there in 1953.

 It’s really easy to get this savory appetizer made and ready to enjoy.
 First, slice the bread into 1 or 1/2-inch sections, making sure to not cut all the way through.
 The size of your loaf will determine how many slices you will have.
 Next, whisk together the olive oil, melted butter, Worcestershire sauce, garlic, salt, and parsley.